syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Animations.md

 * `Linear`: Set [SfPopupLayout.PopupView.AnimationEasing.Linear] to animate the PopupView with constant velocity.
 This is the default value.
 * `SignIn`: Set [SfPopupLayout.PopupView.AnimationEasing.SignIn] to smoothly accelerate the PopupView animation.
 * `SignOut`: Set [SfPopupLayout.PopupView.AnimationEasing.SignOut] to smoothly decelerate the PopupView animation.
-* `SignInOut`: Set [SfPopupLayout.PopupView.AnimationEasing.SignInOut] to smoothly accelerate and decelerate the PopupView animaton at the begining and end respectively.
+* `SignInOut`: Set [SfPopupLayout.PopupView.AnimationEasing.SignInOut] to smoothly accelerate and decelerate the PopupView animation at the beginning and end respectively.